Cucumber Avocado Salad with Tuna (Video)

 - mayo

 I realize that cilantro really does taste bad to some people.
-So if you’re one of those people with the anti-cilantro tastebuds, just double the amount of green onion and skip the cilantro.
+So if you’re one of those people with the anti-cilantro tastebuds, just double the amount of green onion and skip the cilantro for this tasty salad.

 Why I love tuna packed in olive oil: